 Being completely present and mindful can be extremely helpful as you power through labor one contraction at a time.
 Being mindful may also help change the way you think about labor, making each contraction a little more bearable.

 Before we jump into these mindfulness techniques, let’s look at what mindfulness is.
 Mindfulness is being in the present moment with full acceptance.
 It’s about being aware without any judgment.

 So, let’s look at three mindfulness techniques you can use to prepare for labor.

 1. Be Mindful of the Language You Use

 Leading up to your little one’s big debut and throughout labor and delivery, be mindful of your language.
 Notice what you are saying.
 Are you telling yourself you can’t push through the contractions, or are you giving yourself lots of love and pep talk?
-Notice how you are talking about labor and realize that you have complete control over how you talk yourself throughout the labor process.
+Notice how you talk about labor and realize that you have complete control over how you speak to yourself throughout the labor process.
 If you find yourself reverting to the “I can’t do this anymore” language, be mindful of that and turn your words into “each contraction brings me that much closer to my baby.”

 2. Pay Attention to Your Breath

 This is super important during labor and delivery and is something you can start practicing while pregnant.
 Whenever you feel challenged, be mindful of your breath.
 Look at how you are breathing.
 Could you take some long and deep calming breaths?
 Being mindful about how you breathe when you feel challenged can be incredibly helpful when experiencing a contraction during labor.
 Being as calm and present as possible will only help labor contractions progress, getting you one step closer to your bundle of joy.